TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

   - distributed systems
   - atomic commit
   - scalability
+  - two-phase commit
 ---

 {% include JB/setup %}

-> Blog post about paper: Path-Sensitive Atomic Commit: Local Coordination Avoidance for Distributed Transactions @ https://doi.org/10.22152/programming-journal.org/2021/5/3
+> Blog post about paper: Path-Sensitive Atomic Commit: Local Coordination Avoidance for Distributed Transactions @ [https://doi.org/10.22152/programming-journal.org/2021/5/](https://doi.org/10.22152/programming-journal.org/2021/5/3)

+> Motivation: Abstractions, such as DSLs, can help business users to grasp IT trade-offs between performance and functional requirements.
+Automatically generating the implementation, picking the best-performing implementation, helps achieving this goal.

 I spend a lot of time the last years devising an algorithm that leverages semantically rich models of objects to speed up coordination between objects: Path-Sensitive Atomic Commit or Local Coordination Avoidance.
 In other words: to make transactions faster automatically.
 This algorithm can be used to create a more performant synchronization implementation for automatically generated implementations.
 This enables writing of high-level business logic or functional requirements, and letting the algorithm take care of performance at run time.

+PSAC's main idea is to use the explicit domain knowledge to improve concurrency where safely possible, e.g. multiple concurrent deposits on a bank account are always safe because the balance can never go too low this way.
+However, determining this can be more expensive computationally.

 Of course this algorithm's performance has to be evaluated.
 Does it really perform better than a base-line implementation?

+> TODO Show performance teaser here.

 ## Background